gogreen0417/IrisFastAPI/README.md

 - iris.py contains IRIS class and its properties
 - main.py contains the code for FAST API app
-- modelimplementation.ipynb is the python notebook which has all the code for basic EDA and building out models To run this project, enter the command in Anaconda command line window: uvicorn main:app --reload
+- modelimplementation.ipynb is the python notebook which has all the code for basic EDA and building out models To run this project, enter the command in Anaconda command prompt window: uvicorn main:app --reload